suerion/AutomatedWorkcarts/README.md

   - Creating alternate tracks elsewhere provides opportunities for player-driven workcarts to avoid automated workcarts for various reasons.
   - Be intentional about which track you set as the "default", since that is likely the one that players will use.
 - Create completely independent tracks.
-  - For example, an outer cricle and an inner circle.
+  - For example, an outer circle and an inner circle.
   - This allows users of this plugin to selectively automate only specific areas, while allowing other areas to have player-driven workcarts, therefore avoiding interactions between the two.
 - For underground tunnels, ensure each "loop" has at least two train stations (or other stops).
 This works best with the plugin's default triggers since it allows players to travel anywhere with automated workcarts by switching directions at various stops.
 - If distributing your map, use this plugin to make default triggers for your customers, and distribute the json file with your map.